GE plans counterbid for Invensys - report

+* Mastercard and Vocalink will work to close transaction within next few weeks

-LONDON U.S. General Electric (GE.N) is gearing up for a 3.5 billion pound counterbid for British engineer Invensys ISYS.L that would trump last week's offer from France's Schneider Electric (SCHN.PA), a newspaper said on Sunday.
+LONDON, July 14 U.S. General Electric is gearing up for a 3.5 billion pound ($5.3 billion) counterbid for British engineer Invensys that would trump last week's offer from France's Schneider Electric, a newspaper said on Sunday.

 A bid battle between GE and Schneider, two of the world's biggest industrial companies, could drive up the offer price for Invensys to 550 pence a share, valuing the company at 3.6 billion pounds, Britain's The Sunday Times said, citing unnamed sources.